nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 Branch requires ARC, and we don’t intend to add `if` checks throughout the SDK to try to support pre-ARC.
 However, for **Unity 4.6** you can add flags to the project to compile the Branch files with ARC, which should work fine for you.
 Simply add `-fobjc-arc` to all Branch files.
 {% endprotip %}

-{% caution title="For Android projects" %}
-We attempt to automatically add an Android manifest flag to support deep linking, but check it before building your project.
-You may need to click the "Update Android Manifest" button to add it yourself.
-{% endcaution %}

 {% endif %}
 <!--- /Unity -->